gallantries/gallantries.github.io/_posts/2021-03-01-smörgåsbord.md

 ## Videos

-The main, massive change with this event was the asynchronous nature.
-We created videos for as many topics as we could in advance and then placed all of these on YouTube for our students.
-Subtitles were a hard requirement for the videos, given the world-wide nature and number of non-native English speakers that would attend this event, both as instructors and students.
-Many of our instructors, for instance, have strong accents and we needed to ensure the videos were completely accessible to our students.
-This is something we *cannot* achieve in real life that we can do *better* in an asynchronous event.
+The main innovation with this event was the asynchronous nature.
+We pre-recorded all training sessions and made them available on YouTube for our students.
+This enabled us to provide subtitles for the videos, which was extremely valuable for the accessibility of the event, given the world-wide nature and number of non-native English speakers that would participate in this event, both as instructors and students.

 <figure>
   <img src="/assets/images/smorg-youtube.png"